Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - project published date (date field type)

 Now we know how many fields we are gonna add.
-Next, we will start to add those fields into the project page at the back end.
+Next, we will start to add those fields to the project page at the back end.

 - Step 1 is creating the meta box and using the meta box with the project post type.